Dorchester Parish

-Dorchester is a civil parish in Westmorland County, New Brunswick, Canada.
+Dorchester is a geographic parish in Westmorland County, New Brunswick, Canada.

-For governance purposes it is divided between the city of Dieppe; the villages of Dorchester and Memramcook; the Indian reserve of Fort Folly 1; and the local service district of the parish of Dorchester, which further includes the special services area of Calhoun Road.
+For governance purposes it is divided between the city of Dieppe, the town of Tantramar, the incorporated rural community of Strait Shores, the Fort Folly 1 Indian reserve, and the Southeast rural district.
+With exception of the Indian reserve, all are members of the Southeast Regional Service Commission.

-All governance units except the Indian reserve are members of the Southeast Regional Service Commission.
+Prior to the 2023 governance reform, the parish was divided between the villages of Dorchester and Memramcook; the Indian reserve; and the local service district of the parish of Dorchester, which further included the special services area of Calhoun Road.

 Origin of name

 The parish was named in honour of the Baron of Dorchester, Governor General of British North America at the time and elder brother of Thomas Carleton, Governor of New Brunswick.

-History
+Boundary History

 Dorchester was erected in 1787 from unassigned territory between Moncton and Sackville Parishes.
 The parish included parts of modern Moncton, Sackville, and Shediac Parishes.

-In 1827 part of Dorchester was included in the newly erected Shediac Parish.
+In 1827 the northeastern part of Dorchester was included in the newly erected Shediac Parish.

 In 1835 all of Dorchester north of a line due east from the mouth of Fox Creek was transferred to Moncton Parish.

 In 1894 northern line was changed to a magnetic bearing running 6° 15' south of due east.
 The 1894 boundaries were made retroactive to the erection of the parish.